 One of the most common questions HR and finance professionals ask is, “How do I switch payroll companies?”
 Ensure a smooth transition by following an organized, multi-step approach that uses our best practices to navigate the buying process for HR and payroll solutions.

 Step 1: Schedule a payroll demo

 As soon as you know you want to switch payroll companies, explore your options.
 Don’t terminate your contract with your current payroll software provider until you’ve identified a better option.
-Taking a look at other options by scheduling a payroll demo can help you identify which payroll solutions meet your needs.
+Taking a look at other options by scheduling a payroll software demo can help you identify which payroll solutions meet your needs.

 Step 2: Request a proposal

-Once you’ve identified the payroll software that offers the features you need, request a proposal.
+Once you’ve identified the payroll solution that offers the features you need, request a proposal.
 Gather your payroll information in advance.
 Be clear about the modules you need and want.
 Ask for proposals that break it down so you can choose modules a la carte based on budget and priorities.

 Step 3: Build a business case

 If you aren’t the sole decision-maker, build a business case for changing payroll suppliers.
 Spend time researching your options and develop your payroll services comparison documentation.
 Present the payroll vendor options to stakeholders and get approval to move forward.

 Step 4: Review your contract

 Once you have approval (and buy-in) to switch payroll companies, review your contract.
 Look for your responsibilities (and penalties, if applicable) when transitioning to a new payroll company.

 Step 5: Provide notice and request reports